seanbaxter/circle/comprehension/comprehension.md

  8  5  5  6
 ```

 Circle's dynamic packs are about vectorizing operations over collections.
-C++ recognizes the power of these vectorized expressions, so it first introduced STL algorithms that take predicate objects to carry logic from the user to the library; then C++11 added lambda expressions to ease the creation of funciton objects; then C++20 added ranges to make the algorithms more composable.
+C++ recognizes the power of these vectorized expressions, so it first introduced STL algorithms that take predicate objects to carry logic from the user to the library.
+C++11 added lambda expressions to ease the creation of funciton objects.
+C++20 added ranges to make the algorithms more composable.
 These features all paper over a fundamental problem: C++ doesn't let the user directly express their intent.

 * Why should the user have to choose an option from a menu of algorithms then wrap their logic in a lambda?
-Lambda closure involves a lot of tricky side-effects, which are avoided by the pack expansion approach.
+Lambda closure involves making a lot of subtle decisions, which are all avoided when using the dynamic pack expansion approach.
 * Why introduce algorithms that have a fixed interface then require the user to conform to this interface by means of programmable iterators?
 * Why must we rely on libraries to emulate functionality that has been built into Fortran, Matlab, Python and other languages for decades?

 C++11's parameter packs showed us the way forward: add a pack flag to each expression in the language, allowing lazy evaluation and a loop over all elements once the enclosing expansion ellipsis is struck.
-Circle extends the parameter pack to not just static containers of objects, but dynamic ones too.
+Circle extends the parameter pack philosophy past simple template parameter packs and onto containers with dynamic data.

 Circle's first cut into dynamic packs adds features that break down in three composable categories:

 ## 1. Dynamic pack generators

 Special operators yield dynamic pack expressions.
 The slice operator, `[:]`, yields a pack over the contents of an array or STL container.
 Expressions involving dynamic pack expressions are themselves dynamic pack expressions.
-For example, `sq(x[:] + 1)` is a pack expression--the result of adding a pack with a non-pack is a pack, and passing a pack as a function argument makes the result object a pack.
+For example, `sq(x[:] + 1)` is a pack expression--the result of adding a pack with a non-pack is a pack, and passing a pack as a function argument makes the result object of the function call a pack.
 This is the same logic as static parameter packs in C++11.

 Dynamic packs, as with their parameter pack predecessors, must be expanded.
 Dynamic pack expansion generates an implicit runtime loop over each element in the sequence.